The Wonderful Story (1932 film)

-The Wonderful Story is a 1932 British drama film directed by Reginald Fogwell and starring Wyn Clare, John Batten and Moore Marriott.
-It was based on the 1921 short story of the same name written by I.A.R.
-Wylie, which had previously been turned into a 1922 silent film of the same title.
-A quota quickie, it was largely shot on location in Devon.
+The Wonderful Story is a 1932 British drama film directed by Reginald Fogwell and starring Eric Bransby Williams, Wyn Clare and John Batten.
+It was written by Fogwell based on the 1921 short story of the same title by I.A.R.
+Wylie, which had previously been turned into the 1922 silent film The Wonderful Story.
+The film was a quota quickie, largely shot on location in Devon.